EU Personal Data

 - Right to File Complaint: You have the right to lodge a complaint about Access Training Service’s practices with respect to your Personal Data with the supervisory authority of your country or EU Member State.

-Transfers of Personal Data: The Services are hosted and operated in the Australian (“U.S.”) through Access Training and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside.
-By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Access Training in the U.S. and will be hosted on U.S. servers, and you authorize Access Training to transfer, store and process your information to and in the U.S., and possibly other countries.
-You hereby consent to the transfer of your data to the U.S. as set forth herein.
+Transfers of Personal Data: The Services are hosted and operated in the Australia(“AU”) through Access Training and its service providers, and if you do not reside in Australia, laws in Australia may differ from the laws where you reside.
+By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Access Training in Australia and will be hosted on Australian servers, and you authorize Access Training to transfer, store and process your information to and in Australia., and possibly other countries.
+You hereby consent to the transfer of your data to Australia as set forth herein.

 Access Training is committed to the Principles of the EU-U.S. Privacy Shield Framework set forth by the U.S. Department of Commerce regarding the collection and use of Personal Data transferred from the EU.
 These Principles are (1) notice, (2) consent, (3) accountability for onward transfer, (4) security, (5) data integrity and purpose limitation, (6) access and (7) recourse, enforcement and liability with respect to all Personal Data received from within the EU in reliance on the Privacy Shield.
 The Privacy Shield Principles require that we remain potentially liable if any third party processing Personal Data on our behalf fails to comply with these Privacy Shield Principles (except to the extent we are not responsible for the event giving rise to any alleged damage).
 Access Training Service’s compliance with the Privacy Shield is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 For more information about the Privacy Shield Program, please visit https://www.privacyshield.gov/.